Skip to content

 • Clean the house

-Deep breathing (de-strees): Harness the power of your breath to weather the storm of cravings.
+Harness the power of your breath to weather the storm of cravings.
 Taking a moment to breathe deeply can be your anchor, helping you make mindful, positive choices.
+Diaphragmatic breathing (also called belly breathing) has strong scientific evidence for reducing stress and anxiety that can trigger cravings.

 How to create a relapse prevention card